juliank1m/pyclimb/DEPLOYMENT.md

 1. **Code Execution**: Even with sandboxing, running untrusted code carries risks.
 Monitor for abuse.

-2. **Execution Time**: Displayed times are wall-clock time and include Docker overhead.
-They are approximate.
+2. **Judge Time**: Displayed judge time is wall-clock and includes overhead (network, remote worker startup, and sandbox orchestration).
+It is approximate.

 3. **Single Server**: This guide covers single-server deployment.
 For high availability, consider load balancing and database replication.